cristianfalcone/ajo/readme.md

-# Ajo
+# ajo
-Ajo is a JavaScript view library for building user interfaces
+ajo is a JavaScript view library for building user interfaces

 ## install